qorix-group/baselibs/score/utils/design/README.md

 Is a small helper class that follows the ideas of https://en.cppreference.com/w/cpp/experimental/scope_exit where you the class just stores a callback and executes that when the class gets destructed.

+## Base64

+The `Base64` utility provides functions for encoding and decoding data using the Base64 scheme, which is commonly used for representing binary data in an ASCII string format.
+This is useful for tasks such as embedding binary data in text files (e.g., JSON, XML) or transmitting data over protocols that are not binary-safe.

+### Features

+- Implements both encoding and decoding of Base64 according to the standard.

+### Usage

+- `EncodeBase64(const std::vector<std::uint8_t>& buffer)`: Encodes a byte buffer into a Base64 string.
+- `DecodeBase64(const std::string& encoded_string)`: Decodes a Base64 string back into a byte buffer.